fbpx

 What is Bad Data?

-Bad data resembles the incorrect, inaccurate, or irrelevant data.
+Bad data resembles incorrect, inaccurate, or irrelevant data.
 A variety of factors can lead to bad data – errors in data entry, incorrect data formatting, or data that is out of date.
 Bad data can have serious consequences on business outcomes.
 It can lead to inaccurate conclusions and prove to be a roadblock in informed decision making.
 It is important to carefully check and clean data to ensure that it is accurate and useful for business campaigns.

 What Constitutes Bad Data?